ghostbsd/documentation/source/user/installation-guide/custom-installation.md

 A custom installation and full disk installation of GhostBSD begin the same way.
 Please follow the [Full disk installation](full-disk-installation.md) guide until the *Disks and filesystem* section.
 When that section is reached, follow this guide to complete the custom installation.

 The purpose of this guide is not to provide the steps for every possible configuration, but to provide a resource to get started with custom partitioning and filesystem layouts.
 Continue reading if you would like a more in-depth description of the installation process.
-Skip to [Installing GhostBSD](#installing-ghostbsd) if you just want the steps needed for a custom installation with the recommended setup using GPT and ZFS.
+Skip to [Installing GhostBSD](#installing-ghostbsd) if you just want the steps needed for a custom installation with the recommended setup using UEFI, GPT and ZFS.

 ## Partitioning schemes

 There are two partitioning schemes available in GhostBSD that are used to divide a disk into sections called slices or partitions.
 There is the older Master Boot Record (MBR) layout and the newer GUID Partition Table (GPT) layout.
-If you would like to learn about the other partitioning schemes not in GhostBSD, click [here](https://en.wikipedia.org/wiki/Disk_partitioning#Boot_partitions).
+If you would like to learn about MBR, GPT, or other partitioning schemes, click [here](https://en.wikipedia.org/wiki/Disk_partitioning#Boot_partitions).
 It is recommended that GhostBSD be installed using GPT except where compatibility requirements dictate otherwise.

 ### MBR